symfony/symfony-docs/components/serializer.rst

 is the root of a tree structure, all child elements that exist in the normalized data will be re-created with new instances.

-..versionadded:: 4.3

-    Symfony 4.3 introduces a new option ``AbstractObjectNormalizer::DEEP_OBJECT_TO_POPULATE``.
-    When this flag is set to true, existing children of the root ``OBJECT_TO_POPULATE`` are updated from the normalized data, instead of the denormalizer re-creating them.
+When the ``AbstractObjectNormalizer::DEEP_OBJECT_TO_POPULATE`` option is set to true, existing children of the root ``OBJECT_TO_POPULATE`` are updated from the normalized data, instead of the denormalizer re-creating them.
 Note that ``DEEP_OBJECT_TO_POPULATE`` only works for single child objects, but not for arrays of objects.
-Those will still be replaces when present in the normalized data.
+Those will still be replaced when present in the normalized data.

+.. versionadded:: 4.3

+    The ``AbstractObjectNormalizer::DEEP_OBJECT_TO_POPULATE`` option was
+    introduced in Symfony 4.3.

 .. _component-serializer-attributes-groups: